What Is Ultra High Temperature Processing?

 - Storage of the milk can be at ambient temperatures.
 Requires no refrigeration.
 Great for survival kits.

 - Bacteria will not grow in the product until the hermetic seal on the package is broken.

 - Sensory characteristics are different than conventionally pasteurized HTST milk.
 Expect a more "cooked" flavor.

 A Bit About Regulatory

 Any milk production plant in the United States is required to follow the lengthy federal regulations outlined in the Pasteurized Milk Ordinance.
-These rules include plant inspections, product testing, pasteurizer calibrations, among other rules.
+These rules include plant inspections, product testing, and pasteurizer calibrations, among other rules.
 Grade A milk is one of the most highly regulated conventional food products.
-Dairy food plants are required to implement a HACCP (Hazard Analysis and Critical Control Points) plan to protect the milk products from potential process hazards.
+Dairy food plants are required to implement a HACCP (Hazard Analysis and Critical Control Points) plan to protect milk products from potential process hazards.